gravitational/teleport/rfd/0107-desktop-access-performance-research.md

 +----------------------+     +------------------+  +------------------+     +------------------+
 ```

 The primary problem with this option is that there's no obvious way for us to log audit events and do session recording.
-Currently this is all being done at the Teleport Windows Desktop Service, where the RDP client is translated to TDP
+Currently this is all being done at the Teleport WDS, where the RDP client is translated to TDP
 and sent to the browser.
-In the proposed setup, however, the Windows Desktop Service is acting as merely another proxy, meaning that the RDP connection is not terminated there.
+In the proposed setup, however, the WDS is acting as merely another proxy, meaning that the RDP connection is not terminated there.
 This means that it's a non-trivial task to "unmask" the RDP
 messages at that point in the system, [particularly if we ever want to enable NLA](https://github.com/Devolutions/devolutions-gateway/issues/290).

+## Conclusions

+Processing bitmaps in the Rust library is a no-brainer per it being simple to build and offering a measureable 10x improvement.
+(In fact it is already impelemented at the time of this writing.)

+A proof of concept for bitmap caching was created, with underwhelming results.
+While there may be some overall improvement, it wasn't immediately obvious to the naked eye, which is the primary standard that's relevant
+to improving UX at this point in the feature's maturity.

+Contrast that with the clear improvements demonstrated in the performance comparison videos using `IronRDP` above.
+As such, we've decided to move forward with swapping out `rdp-rs` with `IronRDP`.
+Given the relative technical difficulty and related security risks of attempting to unmask RDP at the WDS were we to run IronRDP in browser, we are going to use architecture Option 1.